lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/1_Setup_GCP_Account.md

   - GCP FREE tier account have built-in service usage limits - [link](https://cloud.google.com/free/docs/gcp-free-tier)
  - GCP service costs are billed to **YOU** for FREE Tier (after you've spent your $300 credit)
  - GCP service costs are billed to **YOUR COMPANY**  (or research group) for Organizational Accounts
- - SET UP a **GCP Budget** to get notified when GCP services exceed a service cost limit you set (this is useful for testing accounts)
+ - SET UP a **GCP Budget** to get notified when GCP services exceed a service cost limit you set (this is useful for testing accounts) - [link](https://cloud.google.com/billing/docs/how-to/budgets)
- - REVIEW GCP Billing Accounts & Resources Hierachy (shown below)
+ - REVIEW GCP Billing Accounts & Resources Hierarchy (shown below)
     - A billing account can be linked to one or more GCP projects and the billing account specifies how you pay (credit card, invoice...) for GCP services
    - A billing account is linked to a payment profile (individual or corporate)